Everyone has something to say about their neighborhood. Share your thoughts here!

 The COVID-19 pandemic and economic downtown have wreaked havoc in neighborhoods and New Yorkers’ lives.
 Unemployment is high, and up to a third of the city’s 230,000 small businesses may not re-open.
 Low-income, black, brown and immigrant New Yorkers are hit the hardest.

-As the city tries to get back on its feet and with local elections for City Council Members and the Mayor underway, it’s more important than ever to make sure that the path forward is set by local communities.
+As the city tries to get back on its feet and with local elections for City Council Members and the Mayor underway, it’s more important than ever to make sure that the path forward is set by local New Yorkers who know their neighborhoods the best.

 New York City has 51 council districts.
 The site follows the neighborhoods district-by-district, which helps connect people into decision-making processes and raises awareness of the role of district Council Members during a local election year – 2021.